Answers to Gould's question concerning the existence of chorded cycles: Introduction

 \section{Introduction}

+All graphs considered in this paper are simple and finite.
 Let $C$ be a cycle in a graph.
 A chord of $C$ is an edge not in $C$ between two vertices of $C$.
 If $C$ has at least one chord, then it is called a chorded cycle.
 In 1961 P\'{o}sa \cite{Pos} asked a question: What conditions imply a graph contains a chorded cycle?
 P\'{o}sa offered an answer by proving that any graph of order $n\ge 4$ with at least $2n-3$ edges contains a chorded cycle.
-In 1963 Czipser (see problem 10.2, p.
-65 in \cite{Lov}) gave another simple answer by proving that any graph with minimum degree at least $3$ contains a chorded cycle.
-There are various extensions to find conditions (in particular, degree-sum conditions) that imply a graph contains $k$ vertex disjoint chorded cycles for a given positive integer $k$, see Gould's survey \cite{Gou}.
-Gould \cite{Gou} asked the question:
+In 1963 Czipser (see problem 10.2, p.~65 in \cite{Lov}) gave another simple answer by proving that any graph with minimum degree at least three contains a chorded cycle.
+In recent years, the study of cycles with certain properties such as chorded cycles in graphs received much attention.
+There are various sufficient conditions for the existence of a chorded cycle, or sets of chorded cycles, or cycles with multiple chords exist, or chorded cycles with additional properties, see the survey \cite{Gou} and references therein.
+Gould asked in \cite{Gou} the following question:

 \begin{question} What spectral conditions imply a graph contains a chorded cycle? \end{question}

 Given a graph $G$, denote by $\rho(G)$ the spectral radius of $G$ and $q(G)$ the signless Laplacian spectral radius of $G$.
 Let $K_{a,b}$ be the complete bipartite graph with partite sizes $a$ and $b$.